Nuclear studies at the Wake Forest Heart & Vascular Center

 substance and special cameras to look at the structure and function of an

 organ, tissue or system of the body.
-These tests, also known as scans, help
+Nuclear studies, also known as scans, help

 detect medical problems in their earliest stages.